-- GRS 5.6 170 Personnel suitability and eligibility investigative reports: Destroy in accordance with the investigating agency instruction (DAA-GRS-2017-0006-0022). - GRS 5.6 180-181 Personnel security and access clearance records.
-Records of people not issued clearances.
-Includes case files of applicants not hired: Destroy 1 year after consideration of the candidate ends, but longer retention is authorized if required for business use (DAA-GRS-2017-0006-0024).
-Records of people issued clearances: Destroy 5 years after employee or contractor relationship ends, but longer retention is authorized if required for business use (DAA-GRS-2017-0006-0025).
+- Item 180 (DAA-GRS-2021-0001-0007) Personnel security and access clearance records -Records of people not issued clearances: Destroy 1 year after consideration of the candidate ends. - Item 181 (DAA-GRS-2021-0001-0008) Personnel security and access clearance records -Records of people issued clearances: Destroy 5 years after employee or contractor relationship ends.

-The PerSec Module tracks all official passports and visas processed for DOT employees who travel overseas on official duty.
-Records pertaining to official passports and visas are held in accordance with GRS 2.2, items 90-92, Employee Management Records, items 90-92.
+The PerSec Module tracks maintains passport/visa number and date issued, date expired and for visa's the country associated with the visa processed for DOT employees who travel overseas on official duty.
+Copies of formal passports or visas are not maintained in the system.
+Records pertaining to official passports and visas are held in accordance with GRS 5.6, Security Management Records: items 120, 130, 170, 180, and 181.